 - Applications being developed or tested on Azure Virtual Machines for the first time.

 Reserved Virtual Machine Instances

-An Azure Reserved Virtual Machine Instance is an advanced purchase of a Virtual Machine for one or three years in a specified region.
-The commitment is made up front, and in return, you get up to 72% price savings compared to pay as you go pricing.
+An Azure Reserved Virtual Machine Instance is an advance purchase of a Virtual Machine for one or three years in a specified region.
+The commitment is made up front, and in return you get up to 72% price savings compared to pay-as-you-go pricing.
 Reserved VM Instances are flexible and can easily be exchanged or returned.